Chapmanslade: Amenities

-The village's primary school is next to the church and was designed by the same architect, G.E.
-Street.
-It opened in 1872 as a National School, was enlarged in 1894 and has a further modern extension.
-Control passed to the county council in 1906 and the school has Voluntary aided status.
+The village's primary school is next to the church and was designed by the same architect as the church, G. E. Street.
+It opened in 1872 as a National School, was enlarged in 1894, and has a further modern extension.
+Control passed to the county council in 1906, and the school has Voluntary aided status.

 The village has a pub, the Three Horseshoes.

+A mile to the east of the main village is Thoulstone Park, formerly a golf club and hotel which closed in 2001, now a restaurant and wedding venue.
+It has been used by the Sunrise Celebration music festival.

 Governance

 Most local government services are provided by Wiltshire Council, which has its offices in Trowbridge.
 Chapmanslade also has its own elected parish council of five members, which is almost entirely a consultative body.

 The village is represented in Parliament by the MP for South West Wiltshire, Andrew Murrison, and in Wiltshire Council by Fleur de Rhé-Philipe.

 Notable people

 Clara Grant (1867–1949), educational pioneer and social reformer, was born in the village.

 Kate French, modern pentathlon gold medallist at the 2020 Tokyo Olympics for Great Britain and Northern Ireland, lives in the village.